 WebPreserver has consistently been on the forefront of website evidence collection, and offers a strong automation solution to attorneys seeking to preserve web and social media content in a forensically defensible way.
 By providing forensic signatures, timestamps, and Metadata collection along with an entirely automated preservation process, WebPreserver provides counsel with solid evidence and peace of mind.

 As attorneys know, for any social media evidence to be admissible, counsel will need to show not only that the person owns the account, but that they wrote the text or posted the photo or information at issue.
 In Griffin v.
 State, 19 A.3d 415, 423-24 (Md.
 2011), a Maryland court found that merely identifying the date of birth and a face in a photograph on a social media website that claims to reflect the creator and author of the post was insufficient to establish authenticity.
 The court held that because digital information is easily susceptible to abuse and manipulation it required “greater scrutiny of ‘the foundational requirements’ than letters or other paper records, to bolster reliability.”

 Subsequently, in Sublet v.
 State, 113 A.3d 695 (Md.
 2015), the court again reiterated that, “In order to authenticate evidence derived from a social networking website, the trial judge must determine that there is proof from which a reasonable juror could find that the evidence is what the proponent claims it to be.”

-Certainly, some attorneys use manual screenshots and a written affidavit for purposes of meeting the authentication standard.
-Rarely, however, is it only one Screenshot, or one page that a court considers.
+Another challenge in evidence collection is the time and expertise required to preserve various types of online content.
+Rarely is it only one Facebook post or webpage that a court considers.
 More often than not, hundreds of pages or posts may be required.
 Such methods can easily become expensive, time-consuming, and tedious, particularly in cases where a vast amount of information is found to be discoverable.
 Hence, another reason why sections 13 and 14 were added to FRE902.